MaskingTechnology/jitar/README.md

 **👋 Have questions?** Join our [discord community](https://discord.gg/Bqwy8azp5R).

 **IMPORTANT NOTE:** We’re still working hard toward version 1.0.
-We encourage you to try it out, but please avoid using it in production for now.
 Details can be found in the [roadmap](ROADMAP.md).
+We encourage you to try it out and provide us with feedback.

 ## Installation